JavierGonzalez/maxsim_framework/README.md

 # maxsim 0.5

-Maxsimum Simplicity is the Ultimate Sophistication.
+Simplicity is the Maximum Sophistication.

 ### Features